 But pink is totally pigeonholed.
 It means one thing: WARNING!
 THIS WEAK SHIT IS FOR GIRLS.

 You won’t find pink anywhere near the armed forces.
 I don’t think I’ve ever even seen a pink pickup truck.
-And with the exception of the audaciously dope Miami Heat jerseys and one month of Susan G. Komen pandering, pink is absent from sports altogether.
+And with the exception of the audaciously dope Miami Heat’s “vice jerseys” and one month of Susan G. Komen pandering, pink is almost entirely absent the world of sports, which has forever been my home.

 Thanks to the marvels of modern marketing, pink is submissive and subverted and subjugated.
 Many dudes reject pink outright, casting it out as such an anathema to all the things that it means to be masculine, strong, or powerful.